7 Huge Gaming Industry Trends 2021-2025

 Second, your hardware may not be up to snuff.
 Which can lead to performance issues.

 Or, you may simply not have enough room on your PC or console for a new game.

 Enter: Cloud Gaming.

-That way, you can use the latest and greatest hardware without needing to invest in it.
+That way, gamers can use the latest and greatest hardware without needing to invest in it.

 Plus, there’s no need to download anything.
 You can start playing right away.

-No list of gaming trends would be complete without discussing the next generation of consoles launched at the back end of last year: Xbox Series X and PlayStation 5.
+No list of gaming trends would be complete without discussing the next generation of consoles that launched last year: Xbox Series X and PlayStation 5.

 It’s impossible to predict who will win this round of the console wars.

 But it’s clear that these two console giants (along with the Nintendo Switch), will largely determine the biggest gaming industry trends for the next few years.

 The Nintendo Switch is a wildcard in the upcoming console battle between Sony and Microsoft.
 Its 2017 release means it somewhat straddles console generations.